 The "silver tsunami" is the succession story of the decade: baby boomers own about half of America's privately-held businesses (2.9 million of them, by Project Equity's count), most have no succession plan, and a generational transfer of ownership is coming whether anyone is ready or not.
 The claim is usually made about main-street small business.
-We tested what it looks like in the market where transactions actually get financed, companies with $5M–$300M revenue.
+We tested what it looks like in the market where transactions actually get financed, companies with $1M to $300M+ revenue.

 “Baby boomers own roughly half of all privately-held U.S. businesses, and a wave of retirements will force millions of ownership transitions.”